Kreyu/data-table-doctrine-orm-bundle/docs/expression-transformers.md

 }
 ```

-Note: the `AbstractComparisonExpressionTransformer` accepts two boolean arguments in the constructor:
+**Note**: the `AbstractComparisonExpressionTransformer` accepts two boolean arguments in the constructor:

 - `transformLeftExpr` - defaults to `true`
 - `transformRightExpr` - defaults to `true`

-Thanks to that, the user can specify which side of the expression should be transformed.
+Thanks to that, the user can specify which side of the expression should be
+transformed - the `transformLeftExpr()` and `transformRightExpr()` methods are called only when necessary.

 To use the created expression transformer, pass it as the `expression_transformer` filter type option: